NSF SAT/ACT Coaching

-Similarly, the ACT or American College Testing, is another standardized test for college admission in the United States.
-It is used interchangeably with the SAT, and is accepted by all colleges as a method for measuring student aptitude.
-The ACT has been growing in popularity, with 59% of all High School graduates in 2016 taking and submitting the exam.
-It is administered by ACT, inc.
+Additionally, it is administered by College Board.
+Likewise, the ACT, American College Testing, is another standardized test for college admissions in the United States.
+It is equivalent to the SAT and is accepted by all colleges as a method for measuring a student’s aptitude.
+The ACT has become popular with 59% of high school graduates in 2016 taking and submitting this exam.
+It is administered by ACT incorporation.

 The SAT and ACT have many similarities, in that they both test sections on mathematics, critical reading and writing, including an optional essay.
 However, the ACT also includes a science reasoning test, which is aimed to assess students on problem solving skills rather than scientific knowledge.
 Although both tests are very similar in format and style, they are graded differently.
 Because both tests are accepted by colleges, students have the opportunity to choose which test they are better suited to.

 Coaching ProgramThe NSF SAT/ACT program is an online coaching program with an objective to augment NSF students in getting admitted to the top universities.
 The coaches will review the necessary concepts and will guide the students on the strategies & techniques to take the SAT or ACT test.
 Extensive coaching will be provided to assist the students in all 3 sections of SAT and ACT comprising of critical reading, writing and mathematics.
 Better results are guaranteed if the students follow the program with due diligence and practice.
 The course is an entirely online program that uses an Internet based classroom tool, for the sessions.
 The students require a computer, high speed Internet connection, a headset and a microphone.